cargarg7/password-validator-kata/README.md

 *Password Validator

-**Develop boolean function which validate:
+** Task
+Develop function that returns if pass validator and every single error message.

+** Rules to validate:
 - At least 6 chars length.
 - Must be contain at least one number.
 - Must be contain at least one uppercase letter.